 - difference between tuple relational calculus and domain relational calculus in dbms

-- difference between domain and tuple relational calculus
+- difference between domain relational calculus and tuple relational calculus

-- difference between tuple oriented and domain oriented relational calculus
+- difference between tuple calculus and domain calculus